bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

   either src/lib.rs, src/main.rs, a [lib] section, or [[bin]] section must be present
 {{< / highlight >}}

-There must be a way to change the default target, but that is beyond the scope of this discussion.
+There are ways to change the defaults, but that is beyond the scope of this discussion.

 Why did we add `mod foo` to `main.rs`?
-Because that is how our program was initially organized.
+We did that to maintain the module hierarchy that was set up when we started refactoring.

 Why did I add `use crate::constants`?
 [`use crate`](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html) is an absolute path.
-If you want to use a function, we need to know its path.
+If you want to use a function from a module, we need to know its path in the module hierarchy.
-By saying `use crate::constants`, we are saying the `constants` module is the direct child of the crate root.
+By saying `use crate::constants`, we are bring the module `constants`, which happens to be a direct child of the crate root, in to the scope of module `foo`.

 Instead of using `use crate::constants`, we could have also used `use super::constants` because `constants` is the direct child of the crate root, like `foo`.
 Sibling modules in different files cannot refer to each other directly.
 They must reference each other via a common root, which in our case is `main`, which also happens to be the crate root.
-We didn't have to do this before because all the modules were in the same file.

 We still have one more step to do.
 The module `bar` is still in the same file as `foo`.